 Connecticut Migratory Bird Conservation Stamp

-Congratulations are extended to Sophie Archer, age 17, of Old Lyme, CT, whose acrylic painting of a drake wood duck in flight was selected as the "Best in Show" for the 2021 Connecticut Junior Duck Stamp Art Competition.
+Congratulations are extended to Sophie Archer, age 18, of Old Lyme, CT, whose painting of an Atlantic brant on a beach coastline was selected as the "Best in Show" for the 2022 Connecticut Junior Duck Stamp Art Competition.
 The painting also won first place in the 10th-12th grade age category.
-Sophie’s artwork will be featured on the 2022 Connecticut Migratory Bird Conservation (Duck) Stamp.
+Sophie’s artwork will be featured on the 2023 Connecticut Migratory Bird Conservation (Duck) Stamp.
+This is the second year in a row that Sophie received such honors for her artwork.
+Her painting of a drake wood duck in flight was awarded “Best in Show” for the 2021 contest and is featured on the current 2022 Connecticut Duck Stamp.

 The annual Junior Duck Stamp Art Competition is coordinated and sponsored by the Connecticut Waterfowl Association, in cooperation with the CT DEEP Wildlife Division.
-Over 15 different schools and home studios from across Connecticut (for a total of 54 entries) submitted artwork for this year’s competition.
+A total of 120 entries were submitted from public school, private school, as well as home-schooled students in grades K-12, from all across the Connecticut!
+The participants in every age group put forth a great amount of time and effort to produce some amazing artwork (and conservation messages).
 Entries were divided into four age groups spanning from kindergarten through high school.
 Winners in each age group were then judged against each other to determine the overall state winner.

-Adele Morgan, age 9, of Simsbury, won the K-3rd Grade age group with a painting of a bufflehead.
+Julia Phillips, age 15, of Avon, took second place in the 10-12 grade age group with a painting of a green-winged teal.

-Evelyn Beckwith, age 14, from Bristol, won the 7th-9th Grade age group with a drawing of a pintail.
+Chloe Hunske, age 14, from Cos Cob, took first place in the 7th-9th grade age group with a painting of a king eider.

 As both a required purchase for waterfowl hunters, and as artwork sought by collectors, conservationists and other nature enthusiasts, Connecticut Migratory Bird Conservation Stamps have great visibility and generate substantial revenue for conservation and environmental education in the state.